Recap: Big Finish Doctor Who 028 Invaders From Mars

 - Auction of Evil

 - Backup Bluff: Sort of.
-The Doctor and Orson re-reenact the War of the Worlds except with an hammy overlord in order to h
+The Doctor and Orson re-reenact the War of the Worlds except with an hammy overlord in order to trick the invaders into thinking Martians note were actually invading.

 - Big Damn Fire Exit